jorisvgool/thesis/README.md

-# Distributed Rigid Formation Motion Control of Multi-Agent Systems
+# Vision-Based Decentralized Formation Motion Control with Predictive Methods

-This repository contains supplementary materials for the Master's thesis **"Distributed Rigid Formation Motion Control of Multi-Agent Systems"** by **Joris van Gool**, submitted at the University of Groningen.
+This repository contains supplementary materials for the Master's thesis **"Vision-Based Decentralized Formation Motion Control with Predictive Methods"** by **Joris van Gool**, submitted at the University of Groningen.

 The repository is organized into folders that correspond to the main chapters of the thesis.
 Each folder includes a `README.md` file for further navigation and explanation.